Danube Institute: People

 The Danube Institute hosts events in Budapest to present its research to the public audience.
-In 2019, Tim Montgomerie, former social justice advisor to Boris Johnson and as of 2024 a member of Britain's right-wing Reform Party, spoke at an event held at the Danube Institute, in which he expressed his support for Britain to have "a special relationship with Hungary amongst other states" following Brexit.
+In 2019, Tim Montgomerie, former social justice advisor to Boris Johnson and as of 2024 a member of Britain's right-wing Reform Party, spoke at an event held at the Danube Institute, in which he expressed his support for Britain to have "a special relationship with Hungary", following Brexit.

 In 2021, the French politician Éric Zemmour gave an interview to the institute.

+Former Prime Minister of Australia, Tony Abbott, became a senior visiting fellow of the Danube Institute in 2023.